Mish2j/Mish2j/README.md

 # Mishel Ghukasyan
 ## Frontend Software Engineer

 I am pursuing a Computer Science degree at Cal Poly Pomona and am deeply passionate about creating web and mobile applications.
-My experiences include an internship at NASA GISS, volunteering at Resilience Inc., and contributing to open-source projects such as [ToolJet](github.com/ToolJet/ToolJet/pull/6573), [Nuclear](github.com/nukeop/nuclear/pull/1472).
+My experiences include internships at NASA and Resilience Inc., as well as contributions to open-source projects such as [ToolJet](github.com/ToolJet/ToolJet/pull/6573) and [Nuclear](github.com/nukeop/nuclear/pull/1472).
 I prioritize simplicity in software development, particularly in user interfaces, and aim to make a positive impact through innovative, user-centered solutions.

 Portfolio: [mishelghukasyan.com](https://www.mishelghukasyan.com)